-Emergency Financial Assistance - Other Pg Service Category Definition - Part A 1 Advisers Rebuke FEMA for Racial Disparities in Disaster Aid - Scientific American, January 7, 2021 4 FEMA Disaster Aid often Widens Racial Disparities - New York Times, October 27, 2021 7 Assessing Social Equity in Disasters - Eos.com, February 2021 13 America's Sordid Legacy on Race and Disaster Recovery - Center for American Progress 17
+Emergency Financial Assistance - Other Pg Service Category Definition - Part A 1 Community Disaster Relief Combats Federal Failures - Axios, March 2023 4 FEMA Disaster Aid often Widens Racial Disparities - New York Times, October 27, 2021 7 Assessing Social Equity in Disasters - Eos.com, February 2021 13 America's Sordid Legacy on Race and Disaster Recovery - Center for American Progress 17

-Houston EMA/HSDA Ryan White Part A Service Definition Emergency Financial Assistance - Other (Revised April 2020) HRSA Service Category Emergency Financial Assistance Title: Local Service Category Emergency Financial Assistance - Other Title: Emergency i manetal Assistance Other Service Category Code (RWGA use only): Amount Available (RWGA use only): Budget Type (RWGA use only): Hybrid Budget Requirements or Restrictions: Direct cash payments to clients are not permitted.
+Houston EMA/HSDA Ryan White Part A Service Definition Emergency Financial Assistance - Other (Revised April 2020) HRSA Service Category Title: Emergency Financial Assistance Local Service Category Title: Emergency Financial Assistance - Other Service Category Code (RWGA use only): Amount Available (RWGA use only): Budget Type (RWGA use Hybrid only): Hybrid Budget Requirements or Restrictions: Direct cash payments to clients are not permitted.
 It is expected that all other sources of funding in the community for emergency financial assistance will be effectively used and that any allocation of RWHAP funds for these purposes will be as the payer of last resort, and for limited amounts, uses, and periods of time.
 Continuous provision of an allowable service to a client must not be funded through EFA.
 The agency must set priorities, delineate and monitor what part of the overall allocation for emergency assistance is obligated for each subcategory.
 Careful monitoring of expenditures within a subcategory of "emergency assistance" is necessary to assure that planned amounts for specific services are being implemented, and to determine when reallocations may be necessary.
 At least 75% of the total amount of the budget must be solely allocated to the actual cost of disbursements.
-Maximum allowable unit cost for provision of food vouchers or and/or utility assistance to an eligible client = \$xx.00/unit HRSA Service Category Definition (do not change or alter): Emergency Financial Assistance - Provides limited one-time or short-term payments to assist the RWHAP client with an emergent need for paying for essential utilities, housing, food (including groceries, and food vouchers), transportation, and medication.
+Maximum allowable unit cost for provision of food vouchers or and/or utility assistance to an eligible client = \$30.00/unit HRSA Service Category Definition (do not change or alter): Emergency Financial Assistance - Provides limited one-time or short-term payments to assist the RWHAP client with an emergent need for paying for essential utilities, housing, food (including groceries, and food vouchers), transportation, and medication.
 Emergency financial assistance can occur as a direct payment to an agency or through a voucher program.
-Local Service Category Definition: Target Population (age, Emergency Financial Assistance is provided with limited frequency and for a limited period of time, with specified frequency and duration of assistance.
+Local Service Category Definition: Emergency Financial Assistance is provided with limited frequency and for a limited period of time, with specified frequency and duration of assistance.
 Emergent need must be documented each time funds are used.
-Emergency essential living needs include food, telephone, and utilities (i.e. electricity, water, gas and all required fees) for eligible PLWH.
-PLWH living within the Houston Eligible Metropolitan Area gender, geographic, race, ethnicity, etc.): (EMA).
+Emergency essential living needs include food, telephone, utilities (i.e. electricity, water, gas and all required fees) and housing, limited to people who are displaced from their home due to acute housing need, for eligible PLWH.
+Target Population (age, gender, geographic, race, PLWH living within the Houston Eligible Metropolitan Area (EMA).